 Make sure you take a walk down the Harbour Arm, the atmospheric pier of 1810-15.
 Nearby you can see the area where Margate's most famous fan, J.M.W.
 Turner lived with his landlady and companion, Mrs Sophia Booth.
 Visit the Turner Contemporary gallery to find out more

 Margate has always been looking to entertain its visitors - particularly in what became the celebrated Dreamland amusement complex.
 Originally called The Hall-by-the-Sea, it was presided over by the self-styled ‘Lord' George Sanger, circus proprietor and menagerie owner par excellence.
-2020 marks 100 years since the park as Dreamland with the Scenic Railway opened
+2020 marked 100 years since the park as Dreamland with the Scenic Railway opened

 A monument to the Sanger family, which features a mourning circus pony, can still be seen in Margate cemetery today.
 A multi-million pound renovation of Dreamland has taken place in recent years.

-Margate's Theatre Royal dates from 1787.
+Margate's Theatre Royal (currently closed) dates from 1787.
 Still going strong today, its charming interior reveals further evidence of the 'diversions' put on for those early visitors.
 For further historic insights, take a walk round the genteel late-Georgian Hawley Square nearby, or stroll down towards the seafront and The Parade through the Old Town.
 This overflows with renovated, small-scale shops, galleries, cafes and houses.

-Dating back to 1911 the Winter Gardens has hosted many famous faces - from Dame Vera Lynne and The Beatles, to Laurel and Hardy and Status Quo.
+Dating back to 1911 the Winter Gardens (currently closed) has hosted many famous faces - from Dame Vera Lynne and The Beatles, to Laurel and Hardy and Status Quo.
 Not far away is the restored Tudor House, one of Margate's most venerable buildings.
 To try to solve what appears to be an insoluble mystery and to experience a real surprise, visit the Shell Grotto, in Grotto Hill.
 Is it an eighteenth-century folly, or if not, what is it?
 Visit then make up your own mind.

 John Betjeman once evoked strolling in Margate with the lines: ‘As soft over Cliftonville languished the light/Down Harold Road, Norfolk Road, into the night'.
 A visit to Cliftonville, part of Margate's later Victorian and Edwardian expansion, is a must.
 As is a trip to the grand Walpole Bay Hotel.
 Dating back to 1914, with a museum, splendid teas, and décor mostly unchanged since Betjeman's days, it provides a true taste of Margate's rich past